 The biggest challenge of a brick workout combining running and biking is the initial steps to reach your long-term goals for an exercise and workout routine.
 You do not want to start the process too quickly because it may cause injuries.
 Instead, you want to start slow and gradually build up to a routine with more biking, a reasonable amount of running and a long-term plan for adjusting the routine according to the needs of your body.

-A simple way to start slow is with a ten minute bike ride followed by a one mile run.
+A simple way to start slow is with a 10-minute bike ride followed by a 1-mile run.
 When riding a bike, focus on setting a hard or challenging pace.
 Try to reach 90 RPM and increase the gears if you find the cadence too easy.
-The 10 to 1 ratio gives you a good foundation to focus on developing and improving your form while getting used to the different feelings and physical challenges associated with the training technique.
-As you feel comfortable with the 10 to 1 ratio of biking and running, make adjustments by adding more mileage to your run or to the bike ride.
-Alternatively, you can repeat the ratio of biking and running immediately after the first routine to further challenge your capabilities.
+You can adjust the ratio of biking and running immediately after the first routine to further challenge your capabilities.

-If you find a brick workout difficult, then try toning down the time until you feel comfortable with the change.
-You can easily cut the initial workouts in half, such as a five minute bike ride and a one-half mile run, to train your body in recognizing and adjusting to the different forms used in biking and running.
+If you find a brick workout difficult then try toning down the time until you feel comfortable with the change.
+You can easily cut the initial workouts in half, such as a 5-minute bike ride and a one-half mile run, to train your body in recognizing and adjusting to the different forms used in biking and running.
 Focus on transferring your cadence without harming your form or taking risks with your physical health.

-Riding a bike improves your performance as a runner by increasing your endurance, building up your muscles and reducing the risk of injuries to your legs and hips.
-As you complete more brick workouts, you will notice a positive change in your running technique, speed, and ability to keep going during a marathon or long-distance running event.
+Riding a bike improves your performance as a runner by increasing your endurance, building up your muscles, and reducing the risk of injuries to your legs and hips.
+As you complete more brick workouts, you should notice a positive change in your running technique, speed, and ability to keep going during a marathon or long-distance running event.